Tilquhillie Castle

-Tilquhillie Castle is a castle near Banchory in Aberdeenshire, Scotland, a Category A listed building.
+Tilquhillie Castle is a castle near Banchory in Aberdeenshire, Scotland.
+It is a Category A listed building.

-The castle formally formed part of the lands of Arbroath Abbey.
-The builders in 1576 were John Douglas of Tilquhillie and his wife Gelis Erskine, a daughter of John Erskine of Dun.
+The castle formerly formed part of the lands of Arbroath Abbey.
+The castle was built in 1576 by John Douglas of Tilquhillie and his wife Gelis Erskine, a daughter of John Erskine of Dun.

-Historic Environment Scotland's listed-building report from 1972 described the castle thus:
+The Historic Environment Scotland listed-building report from 1972 described the castle as follows:

 Modified Z plan tower house, four storeys with vaulted basement.
 Harl and slate, rounded and corbelled angles.
 Inset stone over door dated 1576.
 Deserted since 1948.

 The castle was subsequently restored with modern amenities.

-The novelist and travel writer Norman Douglas spent part of his childhood in Tilquhillie, the home of his paternal ancestors.
+The novelist and travel writer Norman Douglas spent part of his childhood at Tilquhillie Castle, the home of his paternal ancestors.